Carlile House: Current state

-Carlile House is a Category 1 Historic Place.
-However, it is currently in a dilapidated state, and considered a dangerous building.
+Carlile House is a Heritage New Zealand Category 1 Historic Place.
+The building is currently in a dilapidated state, and was issued with a dangerous building notice in 2021.
 There is both interior and exterior water damage, most of the windows are without glazing, there are few downpipes, the corrugated iron on the roof is deteriorating and fires in 2003 and 2013 have destroyed much of the interior.
 It has been estimated to cost $7 and $10 million to repair Carlile House, and there is contention between Auckland Council and the United Church of Tonga as to the future of the building.